The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 A consumer is a person who enters the contract for purposes that are wholly or mainly outside the person's trade, business, craft or profession.

-The Regulations apply to contracts however they are concluded.
-They will therefore apply regardless of the method of sale.
+The restriction applies to contracts however they are made and regardless of the method of sale.
 They cover contracts concluded on business premises, contracts concluded away from business premises and those concluded at a distance (for example, a purchase via the internet or on the telephone).

 If a trader fails to comply with the requirements above, trading standards services can apply for a court order requiring them to comply.
 If the order is not complied with the maximum penalty is a fine and two years' imprisonment.